 In contrast, when outsourcing to a Virtual Assistant there are no recruitment costs and time is not lost in search and selection.
 Outsourced VA services can provide all of the benefits of employing good people but without the costs, risks and commitment.
 Even so a VA can’t just come in and immediately understand everything about your business though!
 They will still need some time to learn about the company to become fully effective.
 In addition, VAs charge slightly higher hourly rates than the core cost of a standard employee.
 A VAs charges need to also cover office space, tax, law, pensions, motivation, sickness, holiday cover and experience within secretarial, finance, sales or marketing functions for the same hourly rate.

 Employees and Virtual Assistants both have their own merits but overall employing a VA for specific roles can work out cheaper than traditional employment.
 Our blog virtual assistants vs temps, employees, freelancers and agencies might also prove useful.
 At the very least, investigating the use of a virtual assistant could be a worthwhile interim step.
 Why not try these top ten tasks to outsource for small business and entrepreneurs.

-If you think you might be someone who needs a virtual assistant or would like to learn more about our virtual business assistant services you can call 0800 994 9016, or click here to request a free consultation.
+If you think you might be someone who needs a virtual assistant or would like to learn more about our virtual assistant services you can call 0800 994 9016, or use our contact form in the menu above.